Whitney Place Tapestry Program

 Memory impairment refers to memory loss that leaves a person unable to live alone.
 Most of the elders in our Tapestry Programs have Alzheimer’s disease or some other form of dementia.
 Everyone with Alzheimer’s has dementia, but there are also many other causes of dementia, Alzheimer’s being just one of them.
 Alzheimer’s disease is known as a progressive, degenerative dementia, which means the illness worsens over time.
 We offer different levels of The Tapestry Program to cater to the different types of dementia in our communities.

-There are three different settings for our Tapestry Programs: Whitney Place Assisted Living Residences, SALMON Adult Day Health Centers, and Beaumont Rehabilitation and Skilled Nursing Centers.
+There are two different settings for our Tapestry Programs: Whitney Place Assisted Living and Memory Care and Beaumont Rehabilitation and Skilled Nursing Centers.
 Together, these programs serve nearly 450 elders each day.

 We take an interdisciplinary team approach and welcome family input as we create personalized plans to meet the needs of each of our Residents.
 Through consistent staffing, Residents know who will be caring for them on a regular basis.
 Their families and staff members also come to know each other and can develop relationships.
 More importantly, a team member becomes better able to notice changes in a Resident’s condition needing prompt action when they know them well.